-Progress s, Outcomes, and Challenges Objective(s) Year 1 (baseline) Year 2 Year 3 Year 4 Year 5 1 A. Ensure quality educational • By Year 5, 100% of 85% of DPSHS • 90% of DPSHS experiences for children and DPSHS children children will meet children will meet implement best school will meet or or exceed or exceed readiness practices through a exceed expectations in the expectations in collaboration between the expectations in 5 Central Domains the 5 Central home and school by the School of the HSELOF: Domains of the demonstrating growth every Readiness Plan o approaches to HSELOF: year in the following 5-year outcomes in the 5 learning o approaches to period toward 100% children Central Domains o social/emotional learning meeting or exceeding the Head of the HSELOF: development o social/emotional Start Early Learning Outcomes o approaches to language and development Framework (HSELOF) in its 5 learning literacy language and Central Domains, and shared o social/emotional o cognition, and literacy support with parents. development o perception, o cognition, and language and motor, and o perception, literacy physical motor, and cognition, and development. physical o perception, development. motor, and physical development.
-By Year 5, share Share the HSELOF Share the HSELOF the HSELOF outcomes with 92% outcomes with outcomes with of the parents for 95% of the 100% of the their review, shared parents for their parents for their support and focus. review, shared review, shared support and support and focus. focus.
+school while respecting families a Progress, Outcomes, and Challenges Objective(s) Year 1 (baseline) Year 2 Year 3 Year 4 Year 5 1 A. Ensure quality educational • By Year 5, 100% of • 85% of DPSHS • 90% of DPSHS • Since experiences for children and DPSHS children children will meet children will meet improvement was implement best school will meet or or exceed or exceed not achieved in readiness practices through a exceed expectations in the expectations in this objective due collaboration between the expectations in 5 Central Domains the 5 Central to COVID, this home and school by the School of the HSELOF: Domains of the school year's goal demonstrating growth every Readiness Plan approaches to HSELOF: will be next school year in the following 5-year outcomes in the 5 learning o approaches to year's focus: 90% period toward 100% children Central Domains social/emotional learning of DPSHS children meeting or exceeding the Head of the HSELOF: development o social/emotional will meet or Start Early Learning Outcomes approaches to language and development exceed Framework (HSELOF) in its 5 learning literacy language and expectations in Central Domains, and shared o social/emotional cognition, and literacy the 5 Central support with parents. development o perception, cognition, and Domains of the language and motor, and o perception, HSELOF: literacy physical motor, and o approaches to cognition, and development. physical learning o perception, Progress has been development. o social/emotional motor, and made by: increasing Despite COVID and development physical teacher the challenges it language and development. participation in the has presented, literacy Erikson math progress for this o cognition, and training; goal has been o perception, establishing an made.
+The growth motor, and enhanced tracking was not as high as physical system for home expected but development. visits that aligns support was with district provided by practices; focusing collaborating with on parent teacher the grantee and conferences to DPS Early ensure compliance; Childhood